▶Practice

 ▶

-According to the services page of the official Valikhnovski Surgery Institute website, Military surgery — surgery of gunshot wounds is one of 28 separately designated directions of the clinic.
-The institute also maintains a 24-hour maxillofacial trauma center, which is relevant in the context of full-scale war since 2022.
-There is less publicly available information about specific cases of Valikhnovski personally treating wounded military personnel in open media than from some international teams (for example, Vision for Ukraine with Canadian surgeons), but the clinic declares this direction as core.
+According to the services page of the official Valikhnovski Surgery Institute website, Military surgery — surgery of gunshot wounds is one of 28 separately designated areas of the clinic.
+The institute also maintains a 24-hour maxillofacial trauma centre, which is relevant in the context of full-scale war since 2022.
+Information about specific publicly presented cases of Valikhnovski personally treating wounded military personnel in open media is less abundant than that of some international teams (for example, Vision for Ukraine with Canadian surgeons), however the clinic declares this area as a core speciality.

-In addition to the main Kyiv office, Valikhnovski performs surgical interventions at regional medical facilities.
-According to local media publications, he operates at the Ivano-Frankivsk Central City Clinical Hospital (CCCH) — this is part of his connection with his native city.
+In addition to the Kyiv head office, Valikhnovski performs surgical interventions at regional medical institutions.
+According to publications in local media, he operates at the Ivano-Frankivsk Central Municipal Clinical Hospital (CMCH) — this is part of his connection with his native city.

 - The clinic performs 30% of operations free of charge (public statement) — especially for children with congenital defects.